Detroit Red Wings: The "Euro-Twins" era (2006–2017)

 The team won their final four games of the 2012–13 season to earn the seventh seed of the playoffs.
 The Red Wings' 3–0 victory over the Dallas Stars on April 27, 2013, preserved their streak of 22 consecutive playoff appearances.
 As the seventh seed in the 2013 playoffs, the Red Wings faced the second-seeded Anaheim Ducks.
 They survived a fierce battle that included four overtime games, winning the series 4–3 after a 3–2 game 7 victory in Anaheim.
 The next round pitted the Red Wings against the top-seeded Chicago Blackhawks.
-Despite jumping out to a 3–1 series lead, the Red Wings would ultimately lose to the eventual Stanley Cup champions in seven games.
+Despite jumping out to a 3–1 series lead, the Red Wings ultimately lost to the eventual Stanley Cup champions in seven games.

-On July 5, 2013, the Red Wings signed long time Ottawa Senators captain Daniel Alfredsson to a one-year contract and long time Florida Panther Stephen Weiss to a five-year contract.
+On July 5, the Red Wings signed long time Ottawa Senators captain Daniel Alfredsson to a one-year contract and long time Florida Panther Stephen Weiss to a five-year contract.
 In the 2013–14 season, the Red Wings moved to the Atlantic Division of the Eastern Conference as part of the NHL's realignment.
 The move to the Eastern Conference allowed them to play a majority of their games against teams in the Eastern Time Zone.
 On April 9, 2014, the Red Wings clinched their 23rd consecutive playoff appearance.
-They would be eliminated in the first round by the Boston Bruins.
+They were eliminated in the first round by the Boston Bruins.

 On April 9, 2015, the Red Wings clinched their 24th consecutive playoff appearance, thus extending their streak.
 The team was eliminated in the first round by the Tampa Bay Lightning.
-Petr Mrazek had earned the starting goaltender role from Jimmy Howard, and Kronwall was suspended for game 7 as Tampa Bay erased a 3–2 deficit to win the series.
+Petr Mrázek had earned the starting goaltender role from Jimmy Howard, and Kronwall was suspended for game 7 as Tampa Bay erased a 3–2 deficit to win the series.
 Mike Babcock, concluding the final year of his contract, left the Red Wings to become the new head coach of the Toronto Maple Leafs.
 Jeff Blashill, head coach of the Red Wings' top minor league affiliate, the Grand Rapids Griffins, was named his successor on June 9.

 On April 9, 2016, despite the Red Wings losing 3–2 to the New York Rangers, the Ottawa Senators defeated the Boston Bruins 6–1 as the Red Wings narrowly made the playoffs and extended their streak to a 25th season.
-They would lose in the first round to the Lightning again, this time in five games.
+They lost in the first round to the Lightning again, this time in five games.

 During the off-season, Datsyuk decided to return to Russia.
 On February 10, 2017, club owner Mike Ilitch died.
 The Red Wings' playoff streak ended after 25 seasons in the 2016–17 season.
-The Red Wings won their last game at Joe Louis Arena 4–1 on April 9, 2017, against the New Jersey Devils.
+The Red Wings won their last game at Joe Louis Arena 4–1 on April 9, against the New Jersey Devils.